DL1XY/D72-RigCTRL/README.md

 MYCALL   was NOCALL
 cmd:
 ```
-* Now you are in TNC mode and you can execute the commands as described in the manual.
+* Now you are in TNC mode and you can execute the commands described in the manual.

 #### Important
 * TH-D72 sends a questionmark followed by EH `?EH` in TNC mode if it doesn't know the command you sent